Mobile Modem

 After establishing a connection to a cell tower, the "SIM Card" status and "Mobile Connection" status show "Connected" on the "Device" section of the front dashboard, along with operator ID, access technology, and signal quality.
 The mobile interface displays the mobile IP address, real-time RX TX stream, and mobile connection uptime.

-After connecting and logging into the router, you can find the mobile modem device information at the homepage's upper right corner and keep refreshing the connection status.
+After into the router, you can find the mobile modem device information at the homepage's upper right corner and keep refreshing the connection status.

 Click the "Reacquire" button to manually refresh and obtain the updated information.